h9k/magirc/README.md

 Installation
 ------------
 1. Pull the latest MagIRC package from https://github.com/h9k/magirc/.
-2. Extract the MagIRC archive to your web server and move it's conetent to the MagIRC directory.
+2. Extract the MagIRC archive to your web server and move its content to the MagIRC directory.
 3. Use your web browser to navigate to the setup folder on your server and follow on-screen instructions.
    Example: http://`yourpathtomagirc`/setup